Frequently Asked Questions

 4-Do you match competitors prices?

+Yes we do!
 At Mark Gonsenhauser’s Rug and Carpet Superstore we will not be undersold!
-Our “price match guarantee” offers the most competitive prices anywhere on area rugs.
-If you find a lower price on a rug we will meet it or beat it!.
+Our “Price Match Guarantee” offers the most competitive prices anywhere on area rugs, EVEN the Internet!.
+If you find a verifiable lower price on a rug we will meet it or beat it!
 (Not valid on previous orders.)

 5-Do you buy my old rugs?